-When you send email or other communication to Postpartum Progress, we may retain those communications in order to process your inquiries, respond to your requests and improve our services.
-If you comment on a Postpartum Progress blog post and later wish to have your comment removed, please email us with information on the comment and the approximate date and we will search for and remove it.
+When you send email or other communication to Postpartum Progress, we retain those communications in order to process your inquiries, respond to your requests and improve our services.
+If you comment on a Postpartum Progress blog post and later wish to have your comment removed, please email us at firstname.lastname@example.org with information on the comment and the approximate date and we will search for and remove it.
 If you submit your photo for the Postpartum Progress Surviving and Thriving Mothers Photo Album and later wish to have it removed, please send us an email and we will be happy to remove it.
-The administrative email address is firstname.lastname@example.org.

 If you have any questions, please email email@example.com.

-Postpartum Progress is the most widely-read blog in the United States on perinatal mood and anxiety disorders.
-It was created in 2004 by Katherine Stone, who is its chief author and editor.
+Postpartum Progress is the most widely-read blog in the world on perinatal mood and anxiety disorders.
 The blog is a combination of original content, outside news and research, and links to relevant sites.

 Postpartum Progress exists to provide peer-to-peer support.
 The information on this site is for educational, advocacy purposes only.
 It is not intended to diagnose or treat any medical or psychological condition.
 Please consult your health care provider for individual advice regarding your own situation.

-Postpartum Progress’s editor, Katherine Stone, decides which topics should be included on the blog.
-Katherine is not a healthcare provider and has no formal medical training.
-She is a survivor of postpartum OCD.
-Her goalis to provide consumer mental health information that will address the most frequently asked questions and chief concerns of new mothers or mothers-to-be who suffer these illnesses.
-New topics are chosen based on readerinterest and new developments.
+Postpartum Progress’s editor, Jenna Hatfield, decides which topics should be included on the blog.
+Neither Jenna or our other contributing writers are healthcare provider or have formal medical training (unless expressly mentioned in the writer’s bio or introduction).
+Our goal is to provide consumer mental health information that will address the most frequently asked questions and chief concerns of new mothers or mothers-to-be who suffer these illnesses.
+New topics are chosen based on reader interest and new developments.